letugade/Blockgeeks-Cosmos-101/README.md

-# Blockgeeks-Cosmos-101
+# Blockgeeks-Cosmos-Intro
-All the code for the Blockgeeks Cosmos 101 Course
+All the code for the Blockgeeks Cosmos Intro Course